Search and Filter

 Understanding High Schools’ Effects on Longer-Term Outcomes

 Improving education and labor market outcomes for low-income students is critical for advancing socioeconomic mobility in the United States.
-We explore how Massachusetts public high schools affect the longer-term outcomes of low-income students, using detailed longitudinal data.
-We estimate school value-added impacts on four-year college graduation and earnings.
-Similar students who attend schools at the 80th percentile of the distribution are 6 percentage points more likely to graduate from a four-year college and earn 13% (or $3,600) more annually at age 30 compared to peers who attend schools at the 20th percentile.
-We consider how school effectiveness across a range of short-term measures relates to longer-run impacts.
-Schools that improve students’ test scores and college aspirations improve longer-run outcomes more.
+We use longitudinal data on five cohorts of 9th grade students to explore how Massachusetts public high schools affect the longer-term outcomes of students, with a special focus on students from low-income families.
+Using detailed administrative and student survey data, we estimate school value-added impacts on college outcomes and earnings.
+Observationally similar students who attend a school at the 80th percentile of the value-added distribution instead of a school at the 20th percentile are 11% more likely to enroll in college, are 31% more likely to graduate from a four-year college, and earn 25% (or $10,500) more annually at age 30.
+On average, schools that improve students’ longer-run outcomes the most are those that improve their 10th grade test scores and increase their college plans the most.

 Keywords